 At the third writer workshop led by Frieze deputy editor Amy Sherlock, the participants were asked to file a 600-word of one of the two current exhibitions at Ikon Gallery, Birmingham.
 This is Carrie Foulkes’ review Edmund Clark’s ‘In Place of […]

 While all the other writers chose to review the Edmund Clark exhibition at Ikon Gallery, Rachel Magdeburg decided to focus her 600-word piece on an exhibition of works by the 19th century convict artist Thomas Bock.
 This is her review.
 Thomas […]

 During the third writer development workshop at Ikon Gallery in Birmingham, all the writers visited the current exhibitions at the gallery (‘In Place of Hate’ by Edmund Clark and ‘Thomas Bock’).
 Frieze deputy editor Amy Sherlock led the workshop and asked […]

-This Professional Development Bursary was for mentoring from curators to help me develop and contextualise my practice within current curatorial thinking.
-Aiming to examine and reflect on my work and make future plan for the direction of the work and potential outcomes.
+This Professional Development Bursary was to pay for mentoring from curators to help me develop and contextualise my practice within current curatorial thinking.
+Aiming to examine and reflect on my work and make future plans for directions and potential outcomes.